neerajsuresh/Data-Professional-Breakdown-Dashboard/README.md

 - Survey breakdown by profession: The dashboard breaks down the survey data by different data professions, enabling users to see the differences in average salary, job satisfaction, and other factors between these groups.

-- Salary and job satisfaction comparisons: The dashboard offers a comparison of average salary and job satisfaction across different data professions, enabling users to see the similarities and differences between these groups.

 - Programming language popularity: The dashboard also offers an analysis of the most popular programming languages among different data professions, enabling users to see which languages are most commonly used in their field.